Mark Steel

 Mark Steel (born 4 July 1960) is an English author, broadcaster, stand-up comedian and newspaper columnist.
 He has made many appearances on radio and television shows as a guest panellist, and has written regular columns in The Guardian, The Independent and Daily Mirror.
-He presents The Mark Steel Lectures, The Mark Steel Solution, Mark Steel's in Town and the podcast What the fuck is going on?.
+He presents The Mark Steel Lectures, The Mark Steel Solution, Mark Steel's in Town and the podcast What the Fuck Is Going On?

 Early life

-Steel was adopted 10 days after he was born.
+Steel was born in Swanley, Kent.
+He was adopted 10 days after he was born.
 His adoptive father worked in insurance and his mother was a housewife who supplemented the family's income through factory work and working as a lollipop lady.
 He had a close relationship with his adoptive parents.
 Steel told The Guardian:

 He grew up in Swanley, Kent, and claims he was expelled from school for attending a cricket course without permission: "I thought, fantastic!
 The punishment for not coming in is that I'm not allowed to come in."
 He traced his biological mother later in life but she said that she did not want to know him, and died soon after.
 He learned that she was from a Scottish working-class family with an active involvement in left-wing politics; she had married an Italian and lived in Rimini.
 She had met his biological father Joe Dwek at a party in London.

 Dwek was an Egyptian Sephardic Jew whose family left Egypt after Gamal Abdel Nasser became president in the 1950s.
 Dwek had subsequently become a multi-millionaire trader on Wall Street as well as a professional backgammon player who won tournaments in the USA and Europe, and represented the UK against the USA in 1973 and 1974.
 After writing and emailing, Steel met Dwek only once, in a London restaurant sometime around 2006.
 In 2015, Steel told The Guardian:

 In the late 1970s his adoptive father suffered a mental breakdown and was placed into care at Stone House Hospital.
 Steel says that his first encounter with social injustice was when he saw how mentally ill patients were being treated in that hospital.
 The shabby conditions reinforced Steel's political beliefs.